SRD-Archive/srd-archive/Heroic Cairn (Revised)/Heroic Cairn - Revised.md

 deity but stay in line with the dogma of your religion or be disfavored.
 You can invoke the divine power, brandishing your holy symbol, to repel undead (creatures Save WIL to resist).
-Clerics know 2 Cantrip spells.
+Clerics know 2 cantrip spells.

 **Druid:** You belong to the wild lands and feel uncomfortable in cities.
 You worship the elements and the old bestial deities.
 You can communicate with animals and always find resources in the wilderness.
-You have two options: 1) **Spellweaver Druids**, that can shape-shift into one type of animal and know 2 Cantrip spells.
-Or 2) **Wildform Druids**, that can shape-shift into any animal, but cannot use Cantrips.
+You have two options: 1) **Spellweaver Druids**, that can shape-shift into one type of animal and know 2 cantrip spells.
+Or 2) **Wildform Druids**, that can shape-shift into any animal, but cannot use cantrips.
 For all Druids, shape-shifting costs 1 Fatigue.
 Taking **critical damage** causes a Druid to revert back to their human form.

 **Paladin:** As a sacred warrior of your faith you will be obeyed by